Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 torch-2.8.0-cp313-cp313-manylinux_2_28_x86_64.whl           // CUDA 12.6 + CPU
 ```

+<figcaption>Listing 4.
+Example wheel variant filenames, with a null variant and a fallback regular wheel, in order of preference</figcaption>
 </figure>

 What we added here is a null variant, with label `00000000`.
 Since it has